TrueWill/FSM.NET/README.md

 clients to store the transitions along with the function.
 Moved validation from parser to validator.
-F# clients will want to call the validator manually; C# clients will not be affected, except that exceptions formerly thrown by the parser will now be thrown by the constructor of the state machine.
+F# clients will want to call the validator manually; C# clients will not be affected, except that some exceptions formerly thrown by the parser will now be thrown by the constructor of the state machine.

 ## To Do